wright-cemrc-projects/cryoet-montage/TomoGrapher/TomoGrapher_Tutorial.md

 Start TomoGrapher by launching the executable on either Windows or Mac.

-Your window shows 3 different panes including a view of a Cryo-ET stage, an options column on the right side, and an information panel at the bottom.
+Your window shows 3 different panes including a view of a sample on a virtual stage, an options column on the right side, and an information panel at the bottom.

 ![image](docs/tutorial/main_window.png)